AimeeMckScott/kdb-taq/README.md

 ### Recommendation:
 Instead, download code and subject it to the version control and regression testing you use for your application.

+## Project Overview
+This project demonstrates version control using Git and branching.

+## Project Overview
+This project demonstrates version control using Git and branching.